Commitment to our Philanthropic Values

 Direct Charitable Activities

-The sole focus for most foundations is granting funds to qualified nonprofit organizations.
+Most foundations focus solely on granting funds to qualified nonprofit organizations.
 The Annenberg Foundation is a little different.
-In addition to our extensive grant making activities, we also operate several strategic programs.
+In addition to our extensive grantmaking activities, we also operate several strategic programs.
 These charitable programs are described in detail in our Form 990-PF and are summarized below.

-The Annenberg Space for Photography® and Skylight Studios™ are dedicated to exhibiting and highlighting compelling photography.
+The Annenberg Space for Photography® and Skylight Studios™ are dedicated to exhibiting compelling photography.
 Admission to both spaces is free.
 ASP is the first solely photographic cultural destination in Los Angeles.
 Its intimate environment features state-of-the-art, high-definition digital technology as well as traditional and digital prints by some of the world’s most renowned and emerging photographers.
-ASP informs and inspires the public by connecting photographers, philanthropy and the human experience through powerful imagery and stories.
+ASP informs and inspires the public by connecting photographers, philanthropy, and the human experience through powerful imagery and stories.
 Complementary programming at the adjacent Skylight Studios augments the ASP exhibits.
 Skylight Studios serves as the venue for multi-media content and events, including lectures, documentaries from ASP’s past exhibits, Meet & Greets and workshops.
-These events, all offered at no charge, deepen the connection and accessibility between photographers and public guests.
+These events, most of which are offered at no charge, deepen the connection and accessibility between photographers and public guests.

-Annenberg Learner, formerly Annenberg Media and the Annenberg CPB Program, advances excellent teaching in American schools by creating and distributing multimedia resources for teacher professional development and classroom use.
-To produce these video, web, and print-based resources, Annenberg Learner contracts with award-winning multimedia producers working with academic and professional development experts in each discipline.
-Annenberg Learner distributes these multimedia educational resources in hard copy format (print guides and DVDs) and through its website, www.learner.org.
-All resources including video, audio, text materials, and interactive exhibits can be accessed at no cost through learner.org.
-The site was one of the top three most used for teacher professional development, based on Google searches, and also received traffic from educational websites and blog referrals including edweek.com, techlearning.com, education-portal.com, openculture.com, linkeduplibrarians.edublogs.org and scores of others.
+Annenberg Learner, formerly Annenberg Media and the Annenberg CPB Program, advances excellent teaching in American schools by creating and distributing multimedia educational resources for teacher and students and by communicating best teaching practices to educators, administrators, and the public.
+Annenberg Learner contracts with award-winning multimedia producers who work with academic and professional development experts in each discipline to create video, print, and web resources.
+Annenberg Learner distributes these multimedia educational resources in hard copy format (print guides and DVDs) and provides free access to digital formats through its website, www.learner.org.
+The site is one of the most used websites for teacher professional development.
+Learner also works with three credit-granting institutions to give teachers across the country the option to acquire graduate credit or continuing education units for Annenberg Learner courses.

 Metabolic Studio LLC is an organization focused on paradigm shifts, producing devices of wonder to create the potential for transforming social, political, and physical brownfields into healthy and productive living systems.
 The Studio concentrates on areas within the arts, civics and community, agriculture and environment, disaster relief, and veterans’ issues.
-Major projects include free public programming with the Historic State Park in downtown Los Angeles, work with homeless veterans at the VA West Los Angeles Medical Center property (VA-WLA), community projects in the Owens Valley area where the Los Angeles Aqueduct begins, and a Los Angeles River-based collaboration with over 25 governmental permitting agencies that includes construction of a 70-foot water wheel to lift and deliver water along the Los Angeles River corridor.
+Major projects include free public community programming in Los Angeles and the Owens Valley, work with homeless veterans at the VA West Los Angeles Medical Center property (VA-WLA), and a Los Angeles River-based collaboration with over 25 governmental permitting agencies that includes construction of an aqueduct, dam, and 70-foot water wheel to divert and deliver water from the Los Angeles River to community locations along the Los Angeles River corridor.

-Explore LLC is a philanthropic multimedia project whose mission is to champion the selfless acts of others, create a portal into the soul of humanity and inspire lifelong learning.
-Explore showcases the work of individuals and non-profit organizations around the world through documentaries, short films, photographs, live cams, web content and social media.
-Explore uses the explore.org portal as well as non-profit partner sites, film festivals, online distribution such as Hulu and Youtube, educational programming accessible through cable and satellite television, library distribution and social media to connect people, ideas, communities and cultures.
+explore LLC is a philanthropic multimedia project whose mission is to champion the selfless acts of others, create a portal into the soul of humanity, and inspire lifelong learning. explore showcases the work of individuals and non-profit organizations around the world through documentaries, short films, photographs, live cams, web content, and social media. explore uses the explore.org portal as well as non-profit partner sites, online distribution such as Facebook Live, YouTube, and Ustream, educational programming accessible through cable and satellite television, schools, and social media as platforms to reach an audience to connect people, ideas, communities, and cultures.